 Of the various aspects of place research, the realm of place meaning seems to have the most resonance with communications scholarship.
 Place meanings represent a distinctive yet highly fluid and ever-changing whole that includes the person, the environment, and the experience within a locale.
 Conversations and information exchange with others are the processes through which place meanings are shaped.
 One could consider meanings as akin to stories or narratives about places rather than simple descriptions of physical properties of a place.
 These are narratives as embodied descriptions, stories illuminating experience.

-rather than a question of “how much” do I like (or dislike) this place.
+Simply put, meanings answer the question of “what kind of place is this?” rather than a question of “how much” do I like (or dislike) this place.
 The question of “how much,” incidentally, gets us back into the psychometric territory of place-attachment.
 But today let us stick within the realm of meaning.

-and are often constructed through the use of metaphors.
+Many of you probably realize how personal connections to land come through in the stories that are told about meaningful places.
+These anecdotes convey something more than basic evaluative attitudes.
+Stories emphasize the relationship between a group or person and a place and are often constructed through the use of metaphors.
 Manuel Castells, in his hefty tome Communication Power, refers to metaphor as the most important protocol of communication.
 Metaphors help define social roles within their respective social contexts.
 Again, I am sure this is something that many of you have understood intuitively.
 The significance of how and why people respond to both environmental beauty and environmental threat come through in the symbolic stories they tell about the places they love or the places they fear to lose.
 By extension, the stories you tell, which re-configure and re-contextualize those first-hand personal narratives into a broader narrative arc to convey meaning for your audience, are based upon the metaphor and symbolism inherent in the language used by your interview subjects.

 As it happens, this process enacts two of my favorite philosophical lines of inquiry: hermeneutic phenomenology and symbolic interactionism.
 But we don’t need to go there.
 I digress.